 Though volcanoes close to a sea border (i.e. the coast) were not considered in the GIS exercise, it is worth noting that there are many hundreds of such volcanoes globally.
-The Law of the Sea (United Nations, 1982; UNCLOS) defines a country’s “territorial waters” as 12 nautical miles (22.2km) from the coastline at low tide.
+The Law of the Sea (United Nations Convention on the Law of the Sea (UNCLOS), 1982) defines a country’s “territorial waters” as 12 nautical miles (22.2km) from the coastline at low tide.
 Vessels are allowed “right of innocent passage” through these waters, and nations are responsible to provide and publicise information about dangers within them.
 During the eruption of the Soufrière Hills Volcano on Montserrat, this took the form of “Maritime exclusion zones”, through which vessels were either not allowed, or were allowed in daylight hours for transit only (no stopping), due to the threat of pyroclastic flows (that were capable of travelling across open water (Wadge and Aspinall, 2014)).

 The “exclusive economic zone” (EEZ) is defined as the area within 200 nautical miles of the coast.
 The EEZ was intended to protect the rights of states to resources within its waters; however, states must allow passage through the EEZ (though they may require identification of vessels, especially in protected areas).
 The EEZ, in general, falls under the laws of the High Seas, rather than any territorial laws.
 The issue of territorial waters is rarely discussed or considered in volcanology, and yet could potentially be important in the event of an eruption of a small-island or a coastal volcano – or the disruption of a major port or seaway due to volcanic activity.
-For instance, the explosive eruption of Dubbi in 1861 resulted in substantial fallout of tephra across parts of the Red Sea and low visibility (Wiart and Oppenheimer, 2000)(Wiart and Oppenheimer, 2000).
-This event occurred prior to opening of the Suez Canal but a similar event today could result in significant disruption to international maritime traffic in this important sea route.(Winchester, 2003)
+For instance, the explosive eruption of Dubbi in 1861 resulted in substantial fallout of tephra across parts of the Red Sea and low visibility (Wiart and Oppenheimer, 2000).
+This event occurred prior to opening of the Suez Canal but a similar event today could result in significant disruption to international maritime traffic in this important sea route.
+Eruptions such as Krakatau, 1883, similarly present a substantial hazard to maritime traffic (Winchester, 2003).

 Global issues: summary

-The major issues that exist at a global scale for transportation thus concern the need to monitor volcanoes in poorly resourced countries, and to ensure adequate communication between countries concerning volcanic activity.
+The major issues that exist at a global scale for transportation (and therefore present risks to trade and food security) thus concern the need to monitor volcanoes in poorly resourced countries, and to ensure adequate communication between countries concerning volcanic activity.
 The importance of volcano monitoring – and pre-eruption hazard assessment – cannot be understated (Tilling, 2008), but is very challenging to communicate to governments.
 International collaborations can aid this, as noted above, but again agreements take time to ratify.
-The formality involved in international-scale agreements means that they are frequently very slow – as has occurred with the ICAO and WMO.
-It is also the case for many of the collaborations discussed earlier in this paper – in many contexts, diplomatic letters have to be exchanged between agencies, governments and sometimes National Academies, in order for field visits to take place.
+The formality involved in international-scale agreements means that they are frequently very slow – as has occurred with the ICAO and WMO, discussed by interviewees.
+It is also the case for many of the collaborations discussed later in this paper – in many contexts, diplomatic letters have to be exchanged between agencies, governments and sometimes National Academies, in order for field visits to take place.
 Here, much can also be learned from the Volcano Disaster Assistance Programme (VDAP) in the US (Pallister and Ewert, 2015).
 An “unbreakable tenet” of the VDAP is to only work in country when invited:

 Crises are a very tricky time for the local scientists and the last thing they want are some scientists coming around that they don’t trust.
-So a lot of the VDAP work really consisted of trying to just help local scientists to develop their own networks and then in a time of crisis the local scientists themselves would be ready to deal with it. (scientist 8)
+So a lot of the VDAP work really consisted of trying to just help local scientists to develop their own networks and then in a time of crisis the local scientists themselves would be ready to deal with it.
+(Scientist 8, Jan 2014)